edwinchoate/edwinchoate.github.io/_case_studies/roles-permissions-redesign.md

     <figcaption>The old way of assigning roles (left) was functional, but used odd user interface elements.
 In the new design (right), I used more conventional elements and added in UI controls that should've been in the experience, like a Select All control, a filter for Inactive Users, and an indicator of how many people you've selected.
 By making this action a modal, it fits better into the experience and is accessible from more than one context.</figcaption>
 </figure>

-In addition to re-evaluating the on-screen components, it was important to re-evaluate the overall strucuture of flow of the featureset.
+In addition to re-evaluating the on-screen components, it was important to re-evaluate the overall structure of flow of the featureset.
 Above, I realized we were using a full page when it should've been a dialog.
 Below, I realized we were using a full page when it could've been an overlay.
 By improving the experience at the structural level, it improves the usability of the experience.

 <figure>
     <img alt="the old way of seeing a users permissions which was a full page juxtaposed next to the new way of seeing a users permissions which is now a side drawer" src="/assets/img/roles-permissions-redesign/view-permissions-new-old.png">